mevansam/openstack-cookbook/README.md

 # OpenStack High-Availability Cookbook

 This cookbook is an automation framework that can be used to setup enterprise grade highly available OpenStack environments.
-The goal of this framework is to be able to describe a distributed OpenStack deployment in a template which can be shared with the community.
-It captures these various OpenStack topologies in templates, which can be executed in a repeatable manner.
+The goal of this framework is to be able to describe a distributed OpenStack deployment in an executable template which can be shared with the community.

 ## Supported Platforms

-TODO: ...
+Tools:

+* Mac OS X

+Templates:

+* Vagrant VirtualBox on Max OS X

 ## Installation